3 Ways to Do Assisted Pull Ups

 Practice Dead Hangs

-Dead hangs help improve your grip strength and endurance.
-Making it easier to hold onto the bar for long periods of time.
+Dead hangs has tons of benefits including improving your grip strength.
+This will make it easier to hold onto the bar for long periods of time.
 They’re also great for strengthening your forearms.

 Practice Negative Pull-ups